Ancient Timber Framer History

 “Timber framing is as old and as full of history as the story of architecture in wood itself.” – Tedd Benson

 Timber framing has a long history of use throughout the world and different time periods.
 While its popularity has ebbed and flowed due to environmental and economic reasons and trends, it has ultimately withstood the test of time.
 Timber framed temples built centuries ago in Japan still stand today because timber is stronger than stone in typhoons and earthquakes.
-Timber framers in India have used teak timbers and bamboo pegs to build with since 200 B.C.
+Traditional timber framing in India have used teak timbers and bamboo pegs to build with since 200 B.C.
 The earliest mortise and tenon joinery (the basic component of modern timber framing) can be found in ancient Egyptian furniture and had also been used in ancient China to build both furniture and homes.
-Ancient timber framers used the dovetail joint, which is a form of mortise and tenon joinery.
+Ancient traditional timber framing used the dovetail joint, which is a form of mortise and tenon joinery.

 The raising of a timber frame home building was a community affair.
 Neighbours would work together under the guidance of a master timber framer to raise the structure.